riyasat/LinqToQuery/README.md

 ## Credits

 Riyasat Ali - https://www.linkedin.com/in/riyasat-ali/
+### Limitations
+This project doesn't cover more complex scenarios but still you can use it for many simple to mid level complex queries.
+If you have more ideas please feel free to fork and please update in this repository.
+Thanks
 ## License
 ### Permissions
 *Any one can use this for any kind of project(s)*